-- the timing of the ongoing and expected clinical trials of our product candidates, including statements regarding the timing of completion of the trials and the respective periods during which the results of the trials will become available; - our ability to obtain adequate financing to meet our future operational and capital needs; - our ability to continue as a going concern within one year beyond the filing of this Quarterly Report on Form 10-Q. - the timing of and our ability to obtain marketing approval of our product candidates, and the ability of our product candidates to meet existing or future regulatory standards; - our ability to comply with government laws and regulations; - our commercialization, marketing and manufacturing capabilities and strategy; - our estimates regarding the potential market opportunity for our product candidates; - the timing of or our ability to enter into partnerships to market and commercialize our product candidates; - the rate and degree of market acceptance of any product candidate for which we receive marketing approval; - our intellectual property position; - our estimates regarding expenses, future revenues, capital requirements and needs for additional funding and our ability to obtain additional funding; - the success of competing treatments; - · our competitive position; and - our expectations regarding the time during which we will be an "emerging growth company" under the Jumpstart Our Business Startups Act of 2012.
+- the timing of the ongoing and expected clinical trials of our product candidates, including statements regarding the timing of completion of the trials and the respective periods during which the results of the trials will become available; - our ability to obtain adequate financing to meet our future operational and capital needs; - the timing of and our ability to obtain marketing approval of our product candidates, and the ability of our product candidates to meet existing or future regulatory standards; - our ability to comply with government laws and regulations; - our commercialization, marketing and manufacturing capabilities and strategy; - our estimates regarding the potential market opportunity for our product candidates; - the timing of or our ability to enter into partnerships to market and commercialize our product candidates; - the rate and degree of market acceptance of any product candidate for which we receive marketing approval; - our intellectual property position; - our estimates regarding expenses, future revenues, capital requirements and needs for additional funding; - the success of competing treatments; - our competitive position; and - our expectations regarding the time during which we will be an "emerging growth company" under the Jumpstart Our Business Startups Act of 2012.

 We may not actually achieve the plans, intentions or expectations disclosed in our forward-looking statements, and you should not place undue reliance on our forward-looking statements.
-Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forward-looking statements we make.
+Actual results or events could differ materially from the plans, intentions and expectations disclosed in the forwardlooking statements we make.
 We have included important factors in the cautionary statements included in this Quarterly Report on Form 10-Q and in our Annual Report on Form 10-K for the year ended December 31, 2016, particularly in the "Risk Factors" section, that could cause actual results or events to differ materially from the forward-looking statements that we make.
 Our forward-looking statements do not reflect the potential impact of any future acquisitions, mergers, dispositions, joint ventures or investments we may make.